dogcomplex/ComfyUI-LOKI/documentation/NODE_SPECIFICATIONS.md

 - Level -1: A loose list somewhere pondering potential nodes to create.
 - Level 0: **ID:** You make the unique folder name.
 - Level 1: **CONTEXT:** Amalgamating loose notes about what the node might do and what other nodes out there do that's similar, figuring out if we even need this node at all.
 Skip this if you're already confident it's needed. (optional)
 - Level 2: **REQUIREMENTS:** Write out the requirements for the node.
 Could be skipped straight to implementation and done later.
+But keep in mind this is essentially the LLM prompt which everything else spins out of.
 - Level 3: **FUNCTIONALITY:** (pick one)
   - Level 3A (Node Route): `COMFY-NODE` - Implement the ComfyUI node in python.
 Just aim to have something you can throw into comfy.
 Add the `INITIALIZATION` stuff and you're good to go.
   - Level 3B (Workflow Route): `COMFY-WORKFLOW` - Implement what you need as a ComfyUI workflow using other existing nodes.
 Ignore the rest of this list, you already have a workflow.